Flatter, faster: scaling momentum for optimal speedup of SGD: Theoretical Results

 \subsection{General setup}

-In this and the following section, we will rigorously derive the limiting drift-diffusion equation for the weights on the zero-loss manifold $\Gamma$, and extract the timescale $\tau_2$ associated to this noise-induced motion.
-In Sec. \ref{sec:matching} we will then compare this to the timescale $\tau_1$ associated to the noiseless dynamics and evaluate the optimal value of $\gamma$ discussed around Eq. (\ref{scaling}).
+Following the line from section \ref{sec:limitdriftdiffusion} In this and the following section, we will rigorously derive the limiting drift-diffusion equation for the weights on the zero-loss manifold $\Gamma$, and extract the timescale $\tau_2$ associated to this noise-induced motion.
+In Sec. \ref{sec:matching} we will then compare $\tau_2$ to the timescale $\tau_1$ associated to the noiseless dynamics and evaluate the optimal value of $\gamma$ discussed around Eq. (\ref{scaling}).
 We will use Eq. (\ref{eq:sgd-mom-def}) to model momentum SGD.
-We shall introduce a parameter $\ep>0$ by rescaling the noise function $\sigma\to \ep\sigma$ to control the size of the noise, and the results that follow will be proved for $\ep\to 0$.
-As illustrated around Eq. (\ref{eqint}), the drift is controlled by the second moment of fluctuations, and we thus expect the drift timescale to be $\Theta(\ep^2)$.
+As illustrated in Sec. \ref{sec:heur}, the drift is controlled by the second moment of fluctuations, and we thus expect the drift timescale to be $\Theta(\ep^2)$.
 We will then rescale time $k=t/\ep^2$, so that the motion in the units of $t$ is $O(1)$ as $\ep\to 0$.
 More explicitly, take $\ep_n$ to be a positive sequence such that $\ep_n\to 0$ as $n\to \infty$.
 For each $n$ we consider the stochastic process that solves Eq. (\ref{eq:sgd-mom-def}): \be X_n(t)=X_n(0)+\int_0^t\tilde\sigma(X_n)dZ_n+\int_0^t F(X_n)dA_n\,,\ee with